-On July 24, 2012, an image of a man holding a giant toad was posted on the Chiricahua Desert Museum Facebook page, with an extended caption that tells about a 57-pound toad that had been responsible for the disappearance of small animals in Rodeo, New Mexico.
-Is the photo real or a hoax?
+On July 24, 2012, an image of a man holding a giant toad was posted on the Chiricahua Desert Museum Facebook page.
+An extended caption described a 57-pound toad which had been responsible for the disappearance of small animals in Rodeo, New Mexico.

-The museum hasn’t commented on the photo since they published it, but the sentiment on their Facebook page‘s comments ranges from skeptical to angry.
-The caption they published with the photo reads:
+Originally the museum hadn’t commented on the photo after publishing it, but the sentiment on their Facebook page‘s comments ranged from skeptical to angry.
+The caption they published with the photo read:

 For almost two months now families in and around the border town of Rodeo, NM have been seeing their small dogs and cats go missing.
 A mountain lion was thought to be the culprit but after the discovery of this giant Sonoran Desert Toad (Bufo alvarius) yesterday outside the Chiricahua Desert Museum the locals are sure that this toad is responsible for the loss of their pets and they are hopping mad.
 This toad weighed in at 57 pounds, that was after it dispensed about 2 gallons of urine during its capture.
 The Sonoran Desert toad is the largest native toad to North American but does not typically get any larger than about 1.5 pounds and a length of 7.5 inches so this is most definitely a new world record, probably?